aurumco/riyales/README.md

-# 🪙 Rialess
+# 🪙 Riyales

-**Rialess** is a modern and elegant mobile app built with Flutter 🐦 and powered by a Python backend 🐍, designed to provide real-time financial data including:
+**Riyales** is a modern and elegant mobile app built with Flutter 🐦 and powered by a Python backend 🐍, designed to provide real-time financial data including:

 - 💵 Currency exchange rates (USD, EUR, etc.)
 - 🪙 Cryptocurrency prices (BTC, ETH, etc.)